Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Methodology

 \subsubsection{Group Entropic Loss for Unlabeled Samples}

-Because target unlabeled samples have no labels, it is difficult to judge whether the predicted results are accurate or not.
-Here, we try to borrow the labels of the source domain to calculate the classification loss of unlabeled samples.
-If one target sample $x_{j}^{u}$ has a high transport probability from one source sample $x_{i}^{s}$, in other words, $\gamma_{ij}$ is high, then we would like that the predicted label is the same with $y_{x_{i}^{s}}$ as much as possible.
+It is insufficient to ensure that the mappings of source and target samples cannot be differentiated in a shared feature space.
+This only implies that the marginal distributions of the two domains are identical.
+To further mitigate the differences in the conditional distributions, we borrow the labels of the source domain to calculate the classification loss of target unlabeled samples.
+That is, if one target sample $x_{j}^{u}$ has a high transport probability from one source sample $x_{i}^{s}$ ($\gamma_{ij}$ is high), then it is probable that the predicted label is the same with $y(x_{i}^{s})$.

-Therefore, we can calculate the group entropic loss to portray this relationship, whose form is to compare the cross entropy between the predicted probability of each target unlabeled sample and the true label of each source sample.
+Based on this idea, we form the group entropic loss to compare the cross entropy between the predicted probability of each target unlabeled sample and the true label of each source sample.
 It can be written as